This article was published under the 2015-2020 European Committee of the Regions mandate.

 7 October the EU Security Union Commissioner Julian King visited the Belgian city of Mechelen as part of the Commission’s commitment to step up its work in tackling radicalisation.
 He met Mechelen Mayor Bart Somers to discuss what has become known as the “Mechelen approach” in fighting radicalisation.
 Commissioner King met a wide range of local experts, including the Council’s Radicalisation Officer and the Head of the Mechelen Police.
 Mr. Somers and Commissioner King spoke with victims of terrorism and families directly affected by terrorism and exchanged views with frontline workers – such as youth and social workers, as well as activists involved in a variety of grassroots initiatives including sports and art projects.

-29 September Mr Bart Somers, Mayor of the Belgian Municipality of Mechelen and CoR-rapporteur, met EU Commissioner for Justice, Consumers and Gender Equality, Vera Jourova, to discuss cooperation in combating radicalisation and increasing joint efforts for more inclusive societies.
+29 September Bart Somers and EU Commissioner for Justice, Consumers and Gender Equality, Vera Jourova, discussed cooperation in combating radicalisation and increasing joint efforts for more inclusive societies.

 25 February the fact finding mission to Mechelen took place on 25th February, on the invitation of Mr. Bart Somers (mayor of Mechelen and rapporteur of the CoR opinion on Combatting Radicalisation).
 The experience and preventive approach of local authorities in fighting radicalisation was presented by speakers from Mechelen, Vilvoorde and Antwerp.
 The second part of the mission included a testimonial of a mother who lost her son in fights in Syria and two field workers of Mechelen and Vilvoorde.